-YOU’LL be familiar with the narrative.
+You’ll be familiar with the narrative.
 Lobbyists are quietly pulling all the strings in the political world.
-Deals are done behind closed doors, suspicious men in dark suits lurk in the corridors of power, and vested interests throw money at political parties to buy the influence they need to control what passes through parliament.
+Deals are done behind closed doors, men in dark suits lurk in the corridors of power, and vested interests throw money at political parties to buy influence over what passes through parliament.

 But what if that way of working is being turned on its head?
-What if those vested interests are out in the open now, using the methods pioneered by political parties to win their battles?
-Rather than waiting for political donations to trickle down and the lobbyists to bend the right ears, what if interest groups are setting up fully fledged political campaigns of their own and cutting out the middleman?
+What if those vested interests are out in the open now, using the methods pioneered by political parties?
+Rather than waiting for political donations to trickle down and their lobbyists to bend the right ears, what if interest groups are setting up fully fledged political campaigns of their own and cutting out the middleman?

 Take the gambling industry’s brilliantly executed campaign in 2011 and 2012 against the slot-machine reforms advocated by Tasmanian independent MP Andrew Wilkie.
 Spearheaded by ClubsNSW, it dismantled the proposed legislation one piece at a time, watering down and postponing the few minor impositions that remained in place.
 In terms of legislative outcomes, it was a triumph.